 Welcome to Spring Hill

 We at Spring Hill truly welcome you and your child(ren).
 As parents, you are your child’s first teacher.
 We look forward to being partners with you in your child’s education.
 Working together will help us to create a comfortable and successful learning environment to meet your child’s unique and developing abilities.
 We emphasize a standards-based education, while concurrently providing enrichment experiences and fostering the development of acceptable social behavior.
 We urge all parents to take an active interest in school activities and your child’s progress in school.
 There are many opportunities for volunteering, and we welcome your involvement.
 We encourage your communication and participation with the teacher and in the classroom.
+This insert and the attached handbook are prepared so that we may bring about a better understanding among the staff, parents, and students.
+Please take the time to read thoroughly.

 Grades Kindergarten through Sixth 9:00 AM - 3:30 PM